 FIBC bulk bags are tough.
 Period.
-Two kilograms of properly engineered plastic, sewn together by hand, can safely transport over 2,000 kgs of granular material with ease.
+Two kilograms of properly engineered polymers can safely transport over 2,000 kgs of granular material with ease.

 1. Sunlight - The Unrelenting Plastic Killer

 Have you ever noticed what happens to plastic when you leave it in the sun for extended periods?
 That once impermeable, almost indestructible material is now looking rather sad and fragile compared to the glory days.

 UV rays have a tremendous impact on any and all thermoplastic polymers.
 In fact, overexposure to sunlight can turn your previously solid bulk bag into a pile of dust and your once vivid logo into a barely recognizable mess.